19 Best Sights in Santorini (Thira), The Cyclades

 Red Beach

 A backdrop of red-and-black volcanic cliffs adds no small amount of drama to this strand of multicolored pebbles and red-hued sand, and the timelessness of the place is enhanced by the presence of nearby ancient Akrotiri.
-Crowds sometimes pile in during July and August, and a few too many loungers and umbrellas detract from the stunning scenery, but for the most part this is one of the quieter beaches on the south side of the island.
+Crowds pile in during July and August, and a few too many loungers and umbrellas detract from the stunning scenery, but for the most part this is one of the quieter beaches on the south side of the island.
 There's a rough path from the parking area to the beach.
 Be warned, though, the beach is officially closed due to the danger of rocks falling, and entering is at your own risk.
 Amenities: food and drink; parking (no fee).
 Best for: snorkeling; swimming.

 Something incorrect in this review?